SC2006-AY23-SCSG-Group2/PineappleStudios/README.md

 ```
 .
-├── docs            # Docs for development
-├── prisma          # prisma schema and migrations
+│
 ...
 ├── recommendation_engine       # directory containing all essential files for recommendation system to function
-    │
-    ├── Recommendation_System.py
+│   ├── Recommendation_System.py
-    ├── Recommendation_System_server.py
+│   ├── Recommendation_System_server.py
-    ├── .env file
+│   ├── .env file
-    ├── requirements.txt
+│   ├── requirements.txt
-    ├── .joblib files and .pkl files in google drive link (must be loaded into the same directory where the  Recommendation_System.py, Recommendation_System_server.py and .env files are located)
+│   └── .joblib files and .pkl files in google drive link (must be loaded into the same directory where the  Recommendation_System.py, Recommendation_System_server.py and .env files are located)
 ```

 ues google drive link for .joblib files and .pkl files